 The amounts held are 12.4% for Social Security and 2.9% for Medicare.
 If you work for a more traditional employer, though, you will find that your paycheck isn’t diminished by that much.
-Your employer pays half your FICA, so your responsibility, amounts to 6.2% and 1.45%, respectively (for 2011 your Social Security tax is reduced to 4.2%).
+Your employer pays half your FICA, so your responsibility amounts to 6.2% and 1.45%, respectively.

 This money goes toward funding the Social Security and Medicare systems to help you supplement your income and insurance needs when you reach retirement age.

-Beside tax withholdings, there are other items that could be deducted from your gross pay.
-These include items that are more beneficial to you directly.
+Besides tax withholdings, other items could be deducted from your gross pay.
+These include things that are more beneficial to you directly.
 These deductions include:

 - Employer-sponsored retirement plan.
 Contributions to your 401(k) or 403(b) plan come straight out of your paycheck as you instructed.